kkots/ggxrd_hitbox_overlay_2211/README.md

 ; Only does the "background becomes black" part of the gifModeToggle.
 ; Empty by default, which means no hotkey is assigned.
 Assign your desired hotkey manually here.
-; This option can be combined with the other "only" options gifModeToggleBackgroundOnly =
+; This option can be combined with the other "only" options, by sharing the same key binding for example gifModeToggleBackgroundOnly =

 ; Only does the "Camera is centered on you" part of the gifModeToggle.
 ; Empty by default, which means no hotkey is assigned.
 Assign your desired hotkey manually here.
-; This option can be combined with the other "only" options gifModeToggleCameraCenterOnly =
+; This option can be combined with the other "only" options, by sharing the same key binding for example gifModeToggleCameraCenterOnly =

 ; Only does the "Opponent is invisible and invulnerable" part of the gifModeToggle.
 ; Empty by default, which means no hotkey is assigned.
 Assign your desired hotkey manually here.
-; This option can be combined with the other "only" options gifModeToggleHideOpponentOnly =
+; This option can be combined with the other "only" options, by sharing the same key binding for example gifModeToggleHideOpponentOnly =

+; Only does the "hide hud" part of the gifModeToggle.
+; Empty by default, which means no hotkey is assigned.
+Assign your desired hotkey manually here.
+; This option can be combined with the other "only" options, by sharing the same key binding for example gifModeToggleHudOnly =

 ; Toggles No gravity mode
 ; No gravity mode is you can't fall basically